Tests and Coverage#

 If you forget to run tests locally they will still be run as part of the continuous integration (CI) workflow on your next push or pull request.
 While we only expect you to run your tests locally using the most recent stable version of Python, the CI workflow will also run the full test suite using older versions of Python and will check that tests pass on all major operating systems.

-Failing tests#
+Failing Tests#

 It is possible that although your local tests work that one of the older versions of Python, or even the newest version of Python on a different machine, may fail.
 In these cases, you should check the GitHub actions logs and address the issue.
 Ask for help from other developers using the Discussions page if you ever feel stuck.